avelino/awesome-go/README.md

 _Tools for building blockchains._

+- [cometbft](https://github.com/cometbft/cometbft) - A distributed, Byzantine fault-tolerant, deterministic state machine replication engine.
+It is a fork of Tendermint Core and implements the Tendermint consensus algorithm.
 - [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) - A Framework for Building Public Blockchains in the Cosmos Ecosystem.
 - [go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
 - [gossamer](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host.